alfonso-cloud-eng/python-automation-gitlab-jenkins-ansible/README.md

 ## Overview
 This project demonstrates how to automate the creation of a Jenkins server on a Google Cloud Platform (GCP) virtual machine (VM) using GitLab, Terraform, and Ansible.
 Once the Jenkins server is up and running, you can use it to execute a Python application that posts automated stock price messages into a Slack channel.

-Below is an architectural diagram illustrating the process (place an actual diagram image in your repository if you have one):
+Below is an architectural diagram illustrating the process:

 ![Alternative Text](diagrama-gitlab-ansible-jenkins-python.png "Optional Title")